 We are not a funding agency or a granting organization like The Canada Council for the Arts.
 As creative producers we are actively involved in the production and we will provide all financing and administer the budget for your project.
 If the project is a partnership or a co-production, budgets will be administered accordingly.
-We are going to produce anywhere from 30-40 projects over the next year.
-A couple of them will be large in scope and scale, but the bulk of them will be smaller more artful and inventive approaches to digital content.
+We release roughly 10 projects a year, with up to 30 projects in various stages of development or production at any given time.
 If we think your idea has potential, we’ll also fund its exploration before committing to full production.
 And if the idea matures accordingly, we’ll work with you throughout the process to make it happen and help it find an audience.

 Where to Start?

-Give this some thought and then get your idea down in one-page.
-It should describe the idea in one brief paragraph, suggest a treatment or approach, and provide a brief overview of the user experience i.e. answer the question: “How will the audience experience/interact with the content?”
-We will respond to all proposals within six weeks, and if your idea requires further exploration, we’ll put you in touch with one of our producers to talk more.
-If you intend to apply to the CMF Experimental Stream in 2011, we will need to receive your proposal by August 19, 2011, in order to review it properly before the September 30 CMF deadline.
+Give this some thought and then get your idea down in a one or two page proposal.
+It should describe the idea briefly, hitting the What, Who, Why and How.
+Lead with story first.
+It should suggest a treatment or approach, including a strong clear individual voice or POV.
+And it should provide a brief overview of the user experience i.e. answer the question: “How will the audience experience/interact with the content?”
+We will respond to all proposals within six weeks, and if we wish to further explore your idea, a member of the team will be in touch about next steps.